Skip to content

 You are teaching a course that needs complex computing environments for its exercises but you do not want to spend valuable course time on debugging installation errors.

-Consider using CSC's Notebooks service that contains easy-to-use environments for working with data and programming.
+Consider using CSC's Noppe service that contains easy-to-use environments for working with data and programming.
 The course environments support Jupyter, Python (including many machine learning libraries), R / RStudio Server and Spark.

-If you are planning to use Notebooks for your course, please remember to submit a notification about your course requirements using this online form.
+If you are planning to use Noppe for your course, please remember to submit a notification about your course requirements using this online form.

 CSC's collection of GitHub repositories for training purposes can also be a valuable resource for course planning and sharing teaching materials with course participants.